 Renewing your Dutch nationality certificate in Serbia

-If you live in Serbia and you are a Dutch national, you can renew your Dutch nationality certificate at a Dutch embassy or consulate-general.
+If you live in Serbia and you are a Dutch national, you can renew your Dutch nationality certificate at the Netherlands embassy in Belgrade.

 - You have Dutch nationality.